jessicaseery/portfolio-project/README.md

 - created a sign up form
 - animated sun on the header
 - adding all pictures of certificates
+- making all pages render properly on all types of formats

 ## thought process
 - React Router, Routes, and Route to link all the components --> to link all my pages together I decided to use the clasic Route techniques as I am more familiar with these and greatly love using component routes to link together my work